5 Fantastic Chess Movies to Watch at Home with Your Kids

 Watch this this heartwarming film as an upbeat lesson that sometimes our toughest opponents are ourselves.
 Find it on Disney+ or on YouTube.

 As you can see, there is no shortage of quality kid-friendly chess films to watch with your children.
 View any of the above movies to use as motivation, or even to teach an upbeat lesson or two.
-After enjoying the movies together, help your child head to the Kids Academy app to practice chess moves!
+After enjoying the movies together, help your child head to the Kids Academy app or website to practice chess moves!